flowdock/api-docs/docs/Message-Types.md

 ```

 ## Event: message-edit
-> DISCLAIMER: This message is still a work in progress and likely to change in the near future.

-Used to change content of messages.
+The message-edit event is sent when the the content of a message is changed.
 Only messages of types `message` and `comment` can be edited.

 ### Data

 `content` is an object with:

-* `message` &nbsp; ID of the message being updated
+* `message` &ndash; the id of the message being updated
-* `updated_content` &nbsp; new content of the message
+* `updated_content` &ndash; the new content of the message

 ### Sample
 ```javascript